Overview

 Head through the main hotel reception and up a flight of stairs – glancing up at the wire sculpture of the earth goddess floating serenely above you - to the light-flooded spa reception area.
 Check in at the giant tree trunk desk; a wrist band will give you access to the changing rooms, an assigned locker and the spa itself.

 Changing rooms are neutral with banks of wooden lockers; inside you’ll find a white robe, towel and cheery lime green Gaia flip-flops.
-You’ll find four private cubicles and a large round leather pouffe to change; vanity areas are equipped with hairdryers, straighteners and well-lit mirrors.
-Around the corner, you’ll find the loos and three rainforest head showers stocked with Gaia shampoo, conditioner, body wash and lotion.
+You’ll also find four private cubicles and a large round leather pouffe to change; vanity areas are equipped with hairdryers, straighteners and well-lit mirrors.
+Around the corner, you’ll find the loos and three rainforest-head showers stocked with Gaia shampoo, conditioner, body wash and lotion.

 The adult-only spa is modern - all glass and stone walls - with the large infinity edge pool at the centre, next to the indoor/outdoor hydrotherapy pool.
-Floor-to-ceiling windows at one end flood the area with natural light and views of the landscaped garden beyond.
-At the other end, a Crystal Salt Steam Room has black tiles and an arc of seats positioned around a giant quartz crystal.
-You’ll also find a small, toasty Finnish saunaaromatherapy steam room, Laconium herbal sauna, experience showers and bucket shower to cool off after the heat.
+Floor-to-ceiling windows at one end flood the area with natural light and provide views of the spa terrace with its recliners and hot tubs.
+At the other end, you’ll find a Crystal Salt Steam Room with moody black tiles and an arc of seats positioned around a giant quartz crystal.
+You’ll also find a small, toasty Finnish sauna, aromatherapy steam room, Laconium herbal sauna, experience showers and a bucket shower to cool off after the heat.
 Loungers line one wall; download the Boringdon app to order poolside drinks.

 There are 12 treatment rooms, including two doubles, and 30 therapists to deliver bespoke Gaia Rituals.
-Post-treatment, retreat to the Deep Relaxation Room overlooking the wild flower meadow or book the private relaxation room for optimal snoozing.
+Post-treatment, retreat to the Deep Relaxation Room overlooking the wildflower meadow or book the private relaxation room for two for optimal snoozing.

-Up a flight of stairs from spa reception, you’ll find the light and airy Spatisserie on your right and the brand-new airy Wellness Room on your left.
+Up a flight of stairs from spa reception, you’ll find the spacious Spatisserie on your right and an airy Wellness Room on your left.
 Help yourself to complimentary iced tea and get horizontal on one of the two rows of loungers, interspersed with leafy palms.
-Soothing tunes, large mirrors and ornate back-lit panels set the tone; step out onto the terrace to find three further pairs of rattan loungers and a sunken Jacuzzi with glass panels overlooking the historic house and courtyard below.
+Soothing tunes, large mirrors and ornate back-lit panels set the tone; step out onto the terrace for more rattan loungers and a sunken Jacuzzi with glass panels overlooking the historic house and courtyard below.

-Beyond here, along a living wall corridor, you’ll find the brand new super-luxe Spa Suites: Apollo (the God of Healing) and Hypnos (the God of Sleep) complete with private alfresco spa baths.
-There’s also the Gaia Salon just off the spa reception for manis, pedis and hair styling, while active spa-goers can make a beeline for the fully-equipped gym complete with free weights and Peloton bikes.
-The Wellness Room converts to a yoga studio for sunrise stretching.
+Beyond here - along a living wall corridor – are the super-luxe Spa Suites: Apollo (the God of Healing) and Hypnos (the God of Sleep), each with private alfresco spa baths.
+There’s also the Gaia Salon just off reception for manis, pedis and hair styling, while active spa-goers can make a beeline for the fully equipped gym complete with free weights and Peloton bikes.
+As if that wasn’t enough, the Wellness Room also converts into a yoga studio for sunrise stretching.

 Tell us about the treatments

-Gaia Spa offers a wide range of facials, massages and holistic Gaia Rituals alongside pre- and post-natal treatments.
+Gaia Spa offers a wide range of facials, massages and holistic Gaia Rituals alongside pre- and post-natal treatments and manis/pedis.

 Food Facts

-If you are staying overnight, you have a choice of two restaurants in Boringdon Hall.
-For fine dining, book into Michelin star and 4 AA Rosette restaurant Àclèaf; elevated above the Great Hall - this intimate setting acts as a great vantage point for people-watching.
-Head Chef, Scott Paton, is the mastermind behind the menu with dishes such as: Highland Wagyu and Turbot with yuzu and green chill.
+If you are staying overnight, you have a choice of two restaurants.
+For fine dining, book into Michelin starred - and 4 AA Rosette - restaurant Àclèaf overlooking the Great Hall on what was once the Minstrels’ Gallery.
+Head Chef, Scott Paton, is the mastermind behind the menu, which is made up of four courses, each with four options.

 We loved / we didn't love